Atlanta vs Austin

 Austin

-- University of Texas at Austin & state government
+- University of Texas at Austin, Austin ISD, State of Texas (education/government)

 🚗 Avg Commute